-Also following the policy of reinforcing internationalisation, CICANT has pursued its goal of becoming an attractive Centre for international researchers, having developed several partnerships in order to consolidate this ambition.
-Already in the current academic year, we welcome Professor Lícia Frezza Pisa, PhD in Media and Education and a lecturer at the Instituto Federal de Educação, Ciência e Tecnologia do Sul de Minas Gerais, as an International Collaborator of CICANT, and Marta Roqueta Fernández, a PhD candidate at the Researching Gender in the Network Society group (GenTIC) - Universitat Oberta de Catalunya.
+Also following the policy of reinforcing internationalisation, CICANT has pursued its goal of becoming an attractive Centre for international researchers, having developed several partnerships to consolidate this ambition.
+In the current academic year, we welcomed a significant number of new full time researchers including the first tenure pilot contract.

-We have also reinforced our role in the main national and international organisations of impact for CICANT's research lines, allowing our researchers and students to be close to these structures, calling for their active participation either in the bodies and sections of these entities, or presenting documents to the invitations understood as priorities, reporting the presence of CICANT members in the following organisations: Executive Council of CILECT through the presidency of GEECT, Executive Council of ELIA, Vice-Presidency of SOPCOM, Coordination and Sub-coordination of several of the subsections of ECREA.
-And we have taken the lead in the organisation of several international conferences of relevant prestige in their specific areas reinforcing our international positioning as a relevant scientific partner.
+We have also reinforced our role in the main national and international organisations of impact for CICANT's research lines, allowing our researchers and students to be close to these structures, calling for their active participation either in the bodies and sections of these entities, or presenting documents to the invitations understood as priorities, reporting the presence of CICANT members in the following organisations: Executive Council of CILECT through the presidency of GEECT, Board of SOPCOM, Coordination and Sub-coordination of several of the subsections of ECREA.
+Also we have taken the lead in the organisation of several international conferences of relevant prestige in their specific areas reinforcing our international positioning as a relevant scientific partner.